Geraldcdx/HTMLChatbot/README.md

 ### This is written using google spreadsheets in google app script(GAS).
 Here is a link that can help you set it up and understand GAS.
 https://www.youtube.com/watch?v=bwU1MSLi33Q
-### This is simple to deploy with no cost and can be done through the video above.
+### This is simple to deploy with no cost and can be done through the video above in less than 30 minutes.

 ## Users:
   * Users just need to know their user password and group that they are taking attendance for.
 The users will be getting a list of groups from the admin